 Most of the time this solves your problem.
 Reason can be running multiple programs at the same time.
 Multitasking needs more memory and if you have lower RAM, your laptop is more vulnerable to heating.
 If you feel that your laptop is overheating, immediately save all important files and shut down your laptop.

 Give a few minutes to cool down the laptop.
-Most probably, this will solve your problem in most of the cases but if your laptop gets heated again, you may have to move down to other methods below.
+Most probably, this will solve your problem in most cases but if your laptop gets heated again, you may have to move down to other methods below.

 Clean Out the Vents using Dust Remover Spray

 Fixing this is quite easy but depends on your laptop model.
 Sometimes you may not even need to open your laptop to clean the vents.
-For cleaning purpose you can use a can of compressed air that may cost you around 10 bucks, which can surely do the magic.
+For cleaning purposes, you can use a can of compressed air that may cost you around 10 bucks, which can surely do the magic.
 Just spray out the vents to clean the dust off of your laptop.
 This will make room for airflow and will surely keep your laptop cool.

 Use a Cooling Pad